 Fixed pitch propellers generally have to perform well over a large range of flight conditions.
 Therefore there is no single design condition that may be used to optimize a propeller shape, even if the model airplane characteristics (i.e., total drag coefficient) and engine performance characteristics (torque vs. RPM) are well known.
 Most (initial) propeller design iterations were verified almost exclusively with extensive flight tests.
-However, with our extensive propeller data base and updated design software, accurate performance predictions can now be made quickly.
+However, with our extensive propeller data base and updated design software, accurate performance predictions can now be made quickly and without flight tests.

 Once a design is broadly set, interactive optimization algorithms may be used to adjust diameter, pitch and chord distributions to maximize thrust for specified model speed, engine RPM and engine torque.
-Two complementary methods have been used to measure engine RPM and model airspeed.
+Two complementary methods have been used to measure engine RPM and model airspeed in the past.
 (1) Telemetry provides direct in-flight measurement of engine RPM and airspeed.
-(2) Radar gun and (video) sound measurements are used to quantify model speed and engine RPM under specific flight conditions.
-These in-flight speed and RPM data are then used to evaluate the propeller performance.
-After a large database is developed, interpolation between existing designs is used for developing new designs.
+(2) Radar gun and (video) sound measurements were used to quantify model speed and engine RPM under specific flight conditions.
+These in-flight speed and RPM data were then used to evaluate the propeller performance.
+After a large database was developed, interpolation between existing designs was used for developing new designs.

-The telemetry system is a computer controlled data acquisition system that can record up to 30 minutes of data in solid state memory.
-The data are played back after flight recovery.
+The telemetry system is a computer controlled data acquisition system that can record data and/or transmit live data to the user.
 While many options exist within the system, it is primarily used for airspeed and RPM measurements.
-The airspeed and RPM measurements consistently yield data very close to that determined from radar gun and audio recordings, providing considerable confidence in data accuracy.
+The airspeed and RPM measurements consistently yield data very close to performance predictions, providing considerable confidence in our performance analysis software.

 Conversion to 3 and 4 bladed propellers is performed by matching the 2-blade torque for specified model speed and RPM conditions.
 This method allows efficient use of a rather broad data base that now exists for 2-blade propellers.